ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-6. What happens to the Train MSE and Test MSE in a linear regression model if we add features that are completely unrelated to the response?
+Q. What happens to the Train MSE and Test MSE in a linear regression model if we add features that are completely unrelated to the response?

 <details><summary><b>Answer</b></summary>